DACS-BAKKER/bsts-zyuk21/README.txt

 Files:
 21Questions
+- DO NOT MOVE ANYTHING IN THIS FOLDER
+- Used to package and run the executable 21Questions.jar

 21Questions.jar - 21 Questions game executable (open to play game)
-- please DO NOT MOVE this file as it has to access the directory of the Data.txt and Score.txt

 source
 	QuestionNode.java - Node for 21 Questions game